benlarkins/dotfiles/NOTES.md

 ## Cursor theme does not match between applications and background
 Edit `/usr/share/icons/default/index.theme`
-Find `Inherits=` and update to use the cursor theme
+Find `Inherits=` and update to use the cursor theme.

+NOTE: The cursor theme must be set to the theme directory name.
+For example `/usr/share/icons/{theme-directory-name}` `Inherits={theme-directory-name}`